sithis993/Crypter/README.md

 A more detailed guide on building Crypter will be added to the repository's Wiki in the future.

 ## How does Crypter work?
-Crypter's approach is fairly conventional.
-Once launched, it takes the following actions:

-1. Checks to ensure that a version of Crypter is not already running
-    - If a version is detected, a fake error is presented to the user stating that the file is corrupt
-2. Checks if the machine has already been encrypted by an instance of Crypter
-    - If already encrypted, the ransom GUI is presented to the user
-    - Otherwise, continue with the encryption process
+Crypter's approach is fairly conventional, but the lack of a CnC component does result in slightly different behaviour that enables you to very easily decrypt the encrypted files.
+Once executed, the following steps are taken:

-3. Generate the AES-256 bit encryption key and write it to key.txt
+1. Generates an AES-256 bit key and writes it to key.txt in the current directory
+    - You can use this key in the Crypter GUI to decrypt your files
-3. Search the target directories for files matching the types defined in Base.py
+2. Searches the following directories for files with the extensions defined in Base.py:
-    - Currently, the main user directories (Documents, Pictures etc.) are the only locations searched
-    - However, adding any additional directories is straightforward
+    - [USER_HOME_DIR]\Desktop
+    - [USER_HOME_DIR]\Documents
+    - [USER_HOME_DIR]\Downloads
+    - [USER_HOME_DIR]\Music
+    - [USER_HOME_DIR]\Pictures
+    - [USER_HOME_DIR]\Videos
-4. Encrypt any matching files
+3. Encrypts all matching files
-5. Write the time of encryption to the registry (used for tracking remaining time to pay the ransom)
-6. Presents the ransom GUI to the user
+4. Opens the Crypter GUI and displays the ransom

 A more in-depth breakdown of these activities will be added to the repository's Wiki in the future.